If you need Epicor® MRP training, you are at the right place. Tomerlin-ERP provides all professional services after the sale, including MRP training.

-- A trade-off between the cost of placing the order and the cost of carrying the inventory.
-Note that this applies to manufactured components as well if we substitute Setup cost for the cost of placing the purchase order.
+- A trade-off between the cost of placing the order and carrying the inventory.
+Note that this applies to manufactured components if we substitute Setup cost for the cost of placing the purchase order.

 - Storage and material handling constraints.

 - Spoilage and / or obsolescence concerns.

 Another factor that affects MRP planning and suggestions is the Reorder Point, which is the stock level that triggers MRP to generate a replenishment order.
 In many ways, the reorder point is a leftover from the EOQ concept introduced above.
 It specifies when an order must be placed with a supplier or when a work order needs to be released to the shop floor.
 It consists of two parts:

 - Minimum On Hand, which is the expected demand over the replenishment lead time, and

 - Safety Stock is the amount held to compensate for variations in the lead time demand or duration.

 In most MRP computer systems, the above will generate messages when the projected available stock goes below safety stock and again when it exceeds the minimum and generates planned orders to replenish stock.
 The reorder point is another level of demand above any sales orders and/or sales forecasts.